-One in 10 women in the UK are estimated to be living with endometriosis – but treatment is less common
+One in 10 women in UK believed to be living with endometriosis – but treatment is less common

 ONE of the women behind the march raising awareness for endometriosis was inspired to start the event after her “terrible experience” with medical care.